Mildura - North

 Health performance in Mildura - North is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data for Mildura - North indicates significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 47% of the total population (~8,547 people), compared to the national average of 55.3%.
+Mildura - North faces significant health challenges, as indicated by data showing high prevalence of common health conditions across both younger and older age groups.
+Private health cover is low, with approximately 47% of the total population (~8,561 people) having it, compared to the national average of 55.3%.

 Frequently Asked Questions - Health